 Naturally Green and Gold St. Patrick's Day Gummy Dog Treat Recipe

-- 1 cup cool homemade (or ready-made unsalted unseasoned) chicken stock
+- 1 cups cool homemade (or ready-made unsalted unseasoned) chicken stock

 - 3 tbsp quality powdered gelatin

-- Measure the water into a small pan.
+- Measure the stock into a small pan.

 - Sprinkle the surface with gelatin powder.